Dear learners, today we’re going to learn about the Python function arguments including default arguments, arbitrary arguments, and keyword arguments.

 Table of Contents

-Python function arguments can be one or more.
-If it is more than one, they has to be separated by comma.
-For example, you want to calculate result = x * ( y + z ).
+For example, if you want to calculate the variable result were, result = x * ( y + z ).
+Then,

 The output of the following code will be